appnexus/lucid/CONTRIBUTING.md

   - Use `onVerbNoun` structure.
 - Use `handleX` methods for event handlers.
 - Handlers that are passing through to native handlers should include the `event` as the last argument.
+- Every component that wraps around native controls should provide a `uniqueId` property for performance reasons.
+This allows consumers to avoid creating functions inside their `render` blocks.
+  - When the callback event is fired, the last argument should be an object with at least `uniqueId` and `event`.
+  - See [this article][perf] for a more in depth explanation.
+  - There is a test within the `controls` function of "generic-tests" to help test this convention.
 - If the component is a thin wrapper around a native control, be sure to pass through any extra props through to the native component.
 - Stateless by default, uses the reducer pattern for stateful components.
 Don't use `setState` anywhere in our components.
 - Prefer `span`s for root level component elements.